-YouTube Sensation Gabi DeMartino Wows Followers In Semi-Sheer White Lingerie Bodysuit
+YouTube Sensation Gabi DeMartino Wows Followers In White Semi-Sheer Lingerie Bodysuit

 YouTube star Gabi DeMartino — who makes videos under the username “Fancy Vlogs By Gab” — took to Instagram to share some new photos of herself.

-DeMartino stunned in a semi-sheer white lace bra.
+DeMartino stunned in a white semi-sheer lace bra.
 She paired the ensemble with a short-sleeved white bodysuit that was made of the same material over the top that displayed her decolletage and a little midriff.
 The item of clothing had a floral pattern all over and a netted design.
 She wore no pants with the look and showed off her legs.
 DeMartino sported her light and dark wavy brown hair down and accessorized herself with a very thin necklace, bracelets, and numerous rings.
 She rocked long acrylic nails and long eyelashes to finish the look off.

 In the first shot, DeMartino posed in a portrait image.
 The background was blurred out but the brunette beauty appeared to be posing in front of a lot of nature.
 She was captured from the thighs-up and turned her body slightly away from the camera.
 DeMartino rocked a soft facial expression and linked both her hands together in front of her.